rahulxcode-git/Hotel-Management-System/README.md

 2.Login and Use the System:

-Use the default admin credentials to log in and start managing the hotel operations. password:-rahul //first Login Screen password:-rahul //second login screen that have after admin side
+Use the default admin credentials to log in and start managing the hotel operations.<br>
+password:-rahul //first Login Screen<br>
+password:-rahul //second login screen that have after admin side<br>

 3.Main Features: